IgnacioMLS/IP-tRNA/README.md

 # REQUIREMENTS:

-Operative system: Mac or Linux.
+Operative system: Mac (OS X El Capitan or higher) or Linux.

 Installed and added to the PATH: